 For pupils who arrive at school late and /or with little language / school experience significant progress can be shown.

-Some students achieve age appropriate outcomes at end of Key Stage 2 (this varies depending on the cohort).
+Some students achieve age appropriate outcomes in some areas at end of Key Stage 1 and 2 (this varies depending on the cohort).